 Nuts for Life collected data on the sodium content, as listed on the Nutrition Information Panel, of 158 nut products.
 These were sourced from the fresh produce, snacks/impulse, and baking aisles of five Sydney grocery stores (1).
 Unsalted nuts: Naturally low sodium On average, raw/natural unsalted nuts contained 5.3mg sodium/100g and unsalted dry or oil … Continue reading How much salt is in nuts?

 Of the common sources of plant protein that Australians eat – grains, legumes, nuts and soy – nuts generally have the highest plant protein content per 100g (1).
-For instance, almonds and pistachios have 20g plant protein per 100g, compared to soybeans at around 14g, tofu at 12g, chickpeas at 6g, and oats with 2-3g. … Continue reading How do plant-based protein sources compare?
+For instance, almonds and pistachios have 20g plant protein per 100g, compared to tofu at 12g, chickpeas at 6g, and oats with 2-3g.
+Some seeds are also … Continue reading How do plant-based protein sources compare?

 Dietitian Caroline Salisbury recently joined ABC Radio’s Adam Shirley to speak to two Australian nutgrowers.
 Learn more about growing nuts, storing tips, plus some other interesting nut facts.
 Listen here: